jbremz/FDA-Analysis/README.md

 There were suspicions that the site was missing a vast number of these reports, however until recent efforts this database (Drugs@FDA) was extremely difficult to navigate and it was hard to tell just how bad the problem was.
 The British Medical Journal asked me to build a web scraper to crawl through over 22,000 different products in order to get a grasp of the quality of this database.

 This project contains all of the code used to scrape the data from the (now retired) Drugs@FDA site and analyse it.
+I advise reading **Drugs@FDA Analysis.ipynb** first as it acts as a summary of the project's results.

 **FDA Spider** --> Contains scrapy project for the scraping of drug application data from the Drugs@FDA site, the main spider was FDASpider